faicker/nfq-xor/xor-go/README.md

+xor-go
+==================
 Packet payload xor by nfqueue and userspace program xor which is written by golang.
-Xor is its own inverse.
+[Xor](https://en.wikipedia.org/wiki/XOR_cipher) is its own inverse.
 That is, to undo xor, the same algorithm is applied, so the same action can be used for encoding and decoding.
-==================

 ## requirement
 ```bash